GeveoAu/blog/_posts/2018-12-03-Remember-to-travel-in-Malaysia.md

    You go and discover the many wonders of Malaysia and peel the many layers of this fascinating country.
 Be prepared to be amazed experience, which I had in several times, because there is just so much more to Malaysia than meets the eye.

-   I know many of you at Geveo, have already touched this wonderful paradise at least once in their life time.
-However, now my intension is to promote this country among the rest of the staff at Geveo, who has not yet planned to visit Malaysia.
-Up to now, I have visited Malaysia, nearly 8 times during past couple of years, as a tourist, which brings me an enjoyable & relax time.
+   I know many of you in Geveo, have already touched this wonderful paradise at least once in their life time.
+However, now my intension is to promote this country among the rest of the staff in Geveo, who has not yet planned to visit Malaysia.
+Up to now, I have travelled in Malaysia, nearly 8 times during past couple of years, as a tourist, which brings me an enjoyable & relax time.

   Based on my past experience, I have created a travel itinerary named “Kuala Lumpur in 7 days” , which suites for anyone, who is looking for to make a 7days complete tour in the Kuala Lumpur (mainly), without missing the valuable places which you should definitely visit.
 This itinerary would definitely help you to make a success tour in Kuala Lumpur.